-Charles Colman founded Charles Colman Law, PLLC, in January 2011 in order to provide cost-effective, industry-specific legal representation to individuals and companies in fashion, music, art, film, media, new technology, and other creative fields.
-Charles previously worked as a litigator at Patterson Belknap Webb & Tyler LLP, where he handled cases involving breach of contract, false advertising, copyright, trademark, and right of publicity, among many other areas of law.
+Charles Colman founded Charles Colman Law, PLLC, in January 2011 in order to provide cost-effective, industry-specific legal representation to individuals and companies in fashion, music, art, media, and new technology.
+Charles was previously a litigation associate at Patterson Belknap Webb & Tyler LLP, where he worked on cases involving breach of contract, fraud, false advertising, trademark, patent, and copyright, among many other areas of law.

 Charles has been an active voice in the emerging field of "fashion law."
 From 2010 to 2013, he served as the Co-Chair of the Fashion Design Legislation Subcommittee at the American Bar Association.
-Charles is also the sponsor and an active member of the Fashion Law Committee at the New York City Bar Association.
+Charles is also the sponsor and a current member of the Fashion Law Committee at the New York City Bar Association.

 In 2011 and 2012, Charles was invited to deliver a series of guest lectures to BFA students at Parsons, The New School for Design.
 In Spring 2013, he co-taught an undergraduate course, "International Business Strategies and Fashion Law," at New York's Fashion Institute of Technology, alongside FIT's Director of Entrepreneurship (and former CEO of Van Cleef & Arpels) Henry Welt.
-As of June 1, 2013, Charles holds the position of Acting Assistant Professor at NYU Law School, teaching litigation and transactional skills through the school's innovative Lawyering Program.
+In June 2013, Charles joined the full-time faculty of NYU Law School, teaching litigation and transactional skills through the school's innovative Lawyering Program.
 In January 2014, he took on the additional role of Adjunct Professor in NYU's Costume Studies M.A.
 Program, where he teaches fashion history and theory.

 Charles has been profiled by Forbes and by leading legal industry blog Above The Law, and has been quoted in publications ranging from fashion- and jewelry-industry trade magazines to periodicals for IP attorneys to mainstream media outlets, both in the U.S. and abroad.
 His firm's matters have been covered by the New York Times, the Los Angeles Times, New York Magazine, The Atlantic, and Time, among many other media outlets.